FlyingDutchmanGames/battle_box/README.md

   [x] Key through turns, and have turns be sharable via url [ ] Changing a turn does not affect history api so its easier to use back button [ ] Game Engine Stats Server/Interface (# Live Games, # Most Active Lobby, # Connections)?
+[ ] BanHammer
+  [ ] Be able to stop a banned user from signing in
+  [ ] Banned Users can still sign out, and use the site like a non logged in user [ ] Be able to alert a user that they are banned
+  [ ] Be able to stop bots from connecting if they belong to a banned user

 Nice to Haves
 ======